-Correlations of superoxide dismutase and catalase
+Correlations of SOD and CAT

 In order to determine the nature of the oxidative stress, the starting point was the relationship between SOD as the independent variable, and CAT as the dependent variable.
 The following equations of linear regression and correlation coefficients were established and given in Figure 4.